soundpaint/soundpaint.github.io/en/arts.md

 description: list of my arts projects and public performances
 ---

-# List of My Arts Projects and Public Performances
+# List of My Arts Projects and Public Performances (Selection)

-This web page lists most of my arts projects and public performances (including music), and links to additional material such as documentation or project sites, when available.
+This web page lists some of my arts projects and public performances (including music), and links to additional material such as documentation or project sites, when available.